AndrewDryga/vagrant-box-osx/README.md

 Box was tested only on VirtualBox.
 Mainly, I made it to build our iOS applications via CI-server.

+Warning
+--
+VirtualBox support for Mac OS X is experimental.
+More information can be found in [official docs](https://www.virtualbox.org/manual/ch03.html#intro-macosxguests).

 What's included?
 --
 * [Homebrew](http://brew.sh/)